Hubert Wilkins: After the war

 After the war, Wilkins served in 1921–22 as an ornithologist aboard the Quest on the Shackleton–Rowett Expedition to the Southern Ocean and adjacent islands.

 Wilkins in 1923 began a two-year study for the British Museum of the bird life of Northern Australia.
 This ornithology project occupied his life until 1925.
 His work was greatly acclaimed by the museum but derided by Australian authorities because of the sympathetic treatment afforded to Indigenous Australians and criticisms of the ongoing environmental damage in the country.

 In March 1927, Wilkins and pilot Carl Ben Eielson explored the drift ice north of Alaska, touching down upon it in Eielson's airplane in the first land-plane descent onto drift ice.
 Soundings taken at the landing site indicated a water depth of 16,000 ft, and Wilkins hypothesised from the experience that future Arctic expeditions would take advantage of the wide expanses of open ice to use aircraft in exploration.
-In December 1928, Wilkins and Eielson took off from Deception Island, one of Antarctic's most remote islands, and made the first successful airplane flight over the continent.

-On 15 April 1928, a year after Charles Lindbergh's flight across the Atlantic, Wilkins and Eielson began a trans-Arctic crossing from Point Barrow, Alaska, to Green Harbour, Spitsbergen, arriving after 21 hours of flight time and a 5-day layover on Deadman's Island (Likholmen) off of Spitsbergen's northeast coast.
-For this feat and his prior work, Wilkins was knighted, and during the ensuing celebration in New York, he met an Australian actress, Suzanne Bennett, whom he later married.
+On 15 April 1928, a year after Charles Lindbergh's flight across the Atlantic, Wilkins and Eielson began a trans-Arctic crossing from Point Barrow, Alaska, to Green Harbour, Spitsbergen, arriving after 21 hours of flight time and a five-day layover on Deadman's Island (Likholmen) off of Spitsbergen's northeast coast.
+For this feat and his prior work, Wilkins was knighted in the 1928 Birthday Honours, and during the ensuing celebration in New York, he met an Australian actress, Suzanne Bennett, whom he later married.

+In December 1928, Wilkins and Eielson took off from Deception Island, one of Antarctic's most remote islands, and made the first successful airplane flight over the continent, flying along the eastern coast of the Antarctic Peninsula.

 Now financed by William Randolph Hearst, Wilkins continued his polar explorations, flying over Antarctica in the San Francisco.
 He named the island of Hearst Land after his sponsor, and Hearst thanked Wilkins by giving him and his bride a flight aboard Graf Zeppelin.